HBS-HBX/django-elastic-migrations/README.md

 - `course_search-1` is the ES index currently being used in prod.

-- Login to the template server, check out the new codebase, and run `./manage.py predeploy`.
+- Login to the template server, check out the new codebase, and run `./manage.py es_predeploy`.
 Behind the scenes, this is the same as
   calling:
     - `./manage.py es_create course_search`, which creates
       `course_search-2` with new settings (with no change to